 The liver clears the body of poisonous substances, converts excess glucose into glycogen for future, stores iron and processes hemoglobin for the use of this iron, produces bile which carries some waste away, helps to regulate blood clotting, produces certain blood plasma proteins, produces some immune factors to get rid of bacteria thereby resisting infection - and much more!
 Malfunction of the liver can translate to serious conditions that may be life threatening.
 A liver friendly diet that supports this organ is an excellent adjunct to veterinary care.
-We've provided a liver-friendly diet below.

 The Possible Problems

 Elevated liver enzymes, as might be seen through blood test results, are best evaluated by your veterinarian.
 Sometimes, a toxic load being dealt with by the liver can cause elevations in enzymes.
 Liver shunts, copper storage disease and a host of other problems can affect liver function.
 Supporting liver function through dietary modification, often shows positive results.
 The reading material noted here, should be helpful in providing information that you can put to good use right away.
-We've also included a liver friendly diet to get you started.

 Liver Function and Helpful Supplements